Bl4d3666/MailSniper/README.md

 ```PowerShell
 Get-MailboxFolders -Mailbox current-user@domain.com
 ```
 **Invoke-PasswordSprayOWA** is a module that will attempt to connect to an Outlook Web Access portal and perform a password spraying attack using a userlist and a single password.
 PLEASE BE CAREFUL NOT TO LOCKOUT ACCOUNTS!
+This now supports word list, Lockout wait time, and number of attempts before waiting.
 ```PowerShell
 Invoke-PasswordSprayOWA -ExchHostname mail.domain.com -UserList .\userlist.txt -Password Fall2016 -Threads 15 -OutFile owa-sprayed-creds.txt
 ```